 These Keto Stuffed Peppers are made the classic way with ground beef, tomato, garlic, onion and spices topped with melty cheese.
 They're perfect for the keto diet!

-Quick prep and even quicker clean-up plus delicious to boot, these Keto Stuffed Peppers are made the traditional stuffed pepper way.
-We’ve got ground beef, tomato, garlic, onion and spices topped with melty cheese for one great meal!
+Quick prep and even quicker clean-up plus delicious to boot, these Keto Stuffed Peppers are made the traditional way so you know they're good.
+We've got ground beef, tomato, garlic, onion and spices topped with melty cheese for one great meal!

-You can make this recipe by the book, or let your imagination run wild.
-(I make buffalo chicken and blue cheese stuffed peppers all the time and even stuffed mushrooms!).
+You can make this recipe by the book, or let your imagination run wild if you so choose.
+(I make these Keto Philly Cheese Steak Stuffed Peppers all the time and even stuffed mushrooms!).
 Hollowed out bell peppers are a fantastic vehicle to stuff full of your favorite meats and veggies.
-Plus they are a great way to add color to your diet in order to get a variety of phytonutrients.
+Plus, they are a great way to add color to your diet in order to get a variety of phytonutrients.
 Stuffed peppers for the win!

 Because we are science nerds we wanted to give a little background into bell pepper so here we go…Whenever I think of foods rich in vitamin C, my mind always goes to oranges because that’s just what we’ve been taught contains the most.
 But did you know that bell peppers have more Vitamin C than oranges?

 100 grams of green bell pepper contains 95.7 mg compared to 53.2 mg in 100 grams of oranges.

 It seems pretty impressive, right?
 Well, green bell peppers are just the tip of the iceberg.
 Yellow and red varietals contain even more with 341 mg and 209 mg respectively.
-It’s not just vitamin C either.
+And it’s not just vitamin C either.
 A large red bell pepper contains over 5000 IU of vitamin A whereas a large yellow bell pepper only contains 372 IU.

 I always feel my best when I try to incorporate a variety of colors into my diet, which I call “eating the rainbow”.
 These Keto Stuffed Peppers are great for that!